7 Ways to Use Reservation Software to Improve the Guest Experience

 Today’s consumers expect custom experiences tailored to their every need.
-From online shopping to smart phones, changes in technology are changing how the hospitality industry caters to its guests.
+From online shopping to smartphones, changes in technology are changing how the hospitality industry caters to its guests.
 The latest innovation?
-Reservation software with customized guest profiles.
+Restaurant reservation software with customized guest profiles.

 Guest profiles enable restaurants to save information about their guests at the time of booking, so they can deliver personalized experiences for that first visit and every time they return.
 When guests feel like VIPs, they’re more likely to come back for more.

 What customized guest profiles are